amandaberg/TIRcolorization/README.md

 A. Berg, J. Ahlberg, and M. Felsberg, Generating Visible Spectrum Images from Thermal Infrared, 2018 IEEE Conference on Computer Vision and Pattern Recognition Workshops (CVPRW), (2018)

+OBS!
+This is the same repo that previously resided here: https://gitlab.ida.liu.se/amabe60/PBVS2018

 ## Load the model
 Example of how to load the model and pre-trained weights in Keras 2.0: